aiven/devportal/docs/products/postgresql/howto/migrate-db-to-aiven-via-console.rst

   For cloud-hosted databases, the logical replication is usually enabled by default, while databases hosted on-premises can have the logical replication not enabled.

-  To check that the logical replication is enabled, use ``psql`` to run the following query:
+  Check that the logical replication is enabled using ``psql`` to run the following query:

   .. code-block:: bash